burtonrodman/ServiceConstructorGenerator/README.md

 # Troubleshooting
 - PROBLEM:  You receive type conversion errors after deleting an existing constructor and converting your code to use this generator .
-    - SOLUTION: Check that your fields are defined in the same order as your old constructor's parameters were.
-The constructor parameters are generated from fields in their source order.
+    - SOLUTION:  The constructor parameters are generated from fields in their source order.
+Check that your fields are defined in the same order as your old constructor's parameters were, or update the code constructing the object to pass parameters in the new order.

 # Contributing
 I welcome Pull Requests for any improvement or bug fixes.
 Please open an Issue for discussion if you plan on adding any features, so that we can collaborate on design.